ohcnetwork/care_analytics_sql/Care/Encounter/doctorwise_op_count_ssmm.md

 Daily operational report showing each doctor's OP load for the previous day, split into:

-- **New** — first ever consultation between that patient and that doctor.
+- **New** — first paid/billed consultation between that patient and that doctor.
-- **Revisit** — any subsequent consultation between the same patient and doctor.
+- **Revisit** — any subsequent paid/billed consultation between the same patient and doctor.

 ## Parameters